hebrides/intern-training/README.md

 README: Technically, the client part of a web app can be written in HTML, _without CSS, or JavaScript_; however, doing so severely constrains the application's user experience.
 Try this out to help yourself only if you're having trouble grasping fundamentals.

-README: You need to understand the concept of code frameworks.
+README: You need to understand the concept of code _frameworks_.
 Frameworks, in general, are software tools developers use to reduce development time.
 Frameworks simplify code structures and separate concerns, making teamwork easier and improving source maintainability.

-README: Web developers usually master at least one web client _framework_, so should you.
+README: Professional web developers usually master at least one web client framework.
+You should make this your goal, too.

 README: Some popular _frontend (client)_ frameworks include [React](https://youtu.be/Dorf8i6lCuk) / [NextJS](https://youtu.be/1WmNXEVia8I), [Vue](https://www.youtube.com/watch?v=qZXt1Aom3Cs) / [Nuxt](https://nuxtjs.org), [Svelte](https://svelte.dev) / [SvelteKit](https://youtu.be/UU7MgYIbtAk), and [Angular](https://docs.angularjs.org/tutorial).
 The unique syntax of a web client framework, no matter how idiosyncratic, _always compiles_ to HTML, CSS and JavaScript.